 Which car seats are the best travel car seats for airplanes?
 When you fly frequently with kids, you want to find a car seat that is easy to install, uninstall, use safely, and is easier to carry though airports.
 Which are the best car seats for flying with infants, toddlers, and preschoolers?

 I’m an advocate for car seat safety.
 Children should be in their correctly installed car seats, buckled properly by an adult every time, and rear facing until they outgrow the limits of their seats.
 These safety measures certainly extend to air travel.
-So far, my children have ridden in their car seats on each flight we’ve taken, even though they are past the toddler age.
+My children always rode in their car seats on airplanes until they were ages 4 and 5 AND met the FFA guidelines for safe lap belt use.
 I strongly encourage all parents to follow proper use guidelines to the best of their ability.

 Which are the Best Travel Car Seats?